 Youth Leadership Institute

-The Youth Leadership Institute (YLI) is a three-day college empowerment, overnight conference hosted each summer at various college campuses across the country.
-Selected high school junior students have a chance to experience what it’s like to live on a college campus, participate in college and career workshops, interact with college students and various professionals who serve as mentors, and develop the skills to become leaders in their community.
-The program’s primary goal is to remove students’ self-imposed limitations to college access.
+The Youth Leadership Institute is a three-day, overnight college empowerment conference for approximately 100 Latino high school juniors who are selected through a competitive application process.
+It is designed to give these students the practical tools they need to successfully apply to top universities, have full access to financial aid and scholarship opportunities, and excel in school and beyond.
+Selected students experience what it is like to live on a college campus, participate in college and career workshops, interact with college students and various professionals who serve as mentors, and develop the skills to become leaders in their communities.
+The conferences are hosted each summer at various college campuses across the country.

 Click Here to learn more.